irmen/prog8/docs/source/libraries.rst

     Note: this can be different from the number of *bytes* in memory if the datatype isn't a byte.
 See sizeof().
     Note: lengths of strings and arrays are determined at compile-time!
 If your program modifies the actual length of the string during execution, the value of len(s) may no longer be correct!
-    (use the ``string.length`` routine if you want to dynamically determine the length by counting to the first 0-byte)
+    (use the ``strings.length`` routine if you want to dynamically determine the length by counting to the first 0-byte)